serio

 const size = arr1.getSerializedLength();

-can also be combined with wrappers such as SUInt32LE
+combined with wrapper classes such as SUInt32LE

 and SStringNT